hevink/filter-table/README.md

 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.🐊

+- [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.🚀

 ## Getting Started

 These instructions will help you set up and run the project on your local machine.